starlightromero/music-for-drugs/README.md

 Music for Drugs is a fun script project created to help increase my productivity when writing code.

+The user is prompted to choose a drug of choice which correlates to an electronic music genre playlist.
+The YouTube playlist is accessed via Selenium.

+---

 ### How to Run

 Clone the repository